SamCStolley/Tic-tac-toe-gameCS457/README.md

 This is a simple Tic-Tac-Toe game implemented using Python and sockets.

 **How to play:**
-1. **Start the server:** Run the `server.py` script in your preffered IDE.
+1. **Start the server:** Run the `server.py` script in your preffered IDE or by typing "**python server.py** " in a terminal set to the directory where the program is installed.
 2. **Enter Details** You will be prompted to enter in the Host IP and port number you would like to use.
 Enter two valid options and the server will start and begin to listen on that port.
-3. **Start the Clients** On two other devices, load the client.py into your IDE and start it.
+3. **Start the Clients** On two other devices, load the client.py into your IDE and start it, or similairly use your terminal and type "**python client.py**".
 You will be prompted to enter in the host and port.
 Entering the same as the server will connect a client.
+Do this twice for both clients.
 4. **Play the game** Once you have two clients connected, the game will begin.
 Play tic tac toe as normal.
 When a game reaches an end state (ie. a tie or a win) a message will declare so.
 The board will be reset and another game can be played.
+Each client will have individual score counts counting ties and wins.
 5. **Quitting the game** When you are ready to quit playing, simply click the disconnect button and you will be removed from the server.

 **Technologies used:**